sipa-js/sipa/doc/developers/production_build.md

 # Production build
-Sipa provides tools to create a production build.
+Simpartic provides tools to create a production build.

 ## Why a production build?
 For production we can concat all the JavaScript (.js) and stylesheet (.css) files each into one file.
 Then we can compress these files by removing comments, new lines and even minify some code.